Diatomaceous Earth is a Valuable Soil Amendment

 Key Benefits of Diatomaceous Earth as a Soil Amendment

-The results of a Southern Cross University study suggest that the addition of Diatomaceous Earth to soil condition fertilizer may allow for more efficient use of fertilizer and reduce the impact that fertilizer has on the environment through leaching.
+Another study suggests that the addition of diatomaceous earth to soil condition fertilizer may allow for more efficient use of fertilizer and reduce the impact that fertilizer has on the environment through leaching.
 As a result of this study, it was also discovered that natural diatomaceous earth improved the moisture retention in potting mix and soil by retaining a greater quantity of water and drying at a slower rate.

 Diatomaceous Earth, a biologically generated form of Silica, has an abundance of benefits as a soil amendment: